rwstone/shapeitup/index.md

 - name: Monthly Unlimited
   price: "$55"
   is_sale: false
-title_seo: Shape It Up Nutrition & Fitness | East Providence, RI
+title_seo: Shape It Up Fitness | East Providence, RI
-description_seo: Shape It Up Nutrition & Fitness is an exercise studio in East Providence, RI, with a fun and approachable attitude.
-We offer a smoothie bar, personal training and group exercise classes, including Zumba, Boot Camp, Yoga, and Barre Fusion.
+description_seo: Shape It Up Fitness is an exercise studio in East Providence, RI, with a fun and approachable attitude.
+We offer personal training and group exercise classes, including Zumba, Boot Camp, Yoga, and Barre Fusion.
 layout: home
 ---

 Looking to get healthy in a fun and friendly atmosphere?

-Make Shape It Up your home for Nutrition and Fitness.
+Make Shape It Up your home for Fitness.
 We are a family-run studio fostering a positive environment at a good value.
-We offer group exercise classes, personal training, a smoothie bar and weight loss programs.
+We offer group exercise classes and personal training programs.

-Reach your health, fitness or weight loss goals with us!
+Reach your health and fitness goals with us!